Updated January 2024

 Due to the nature of the demand, this is customised on life-cycle pricing capabilities to price merchandise as it moves through the stages of retail life such as; regular, introduction, promotion, markdown and clearance pricing.

-On the other hand, B2B price optimisation is characterised by relatively smaller transaction volumes – which each transaction representing a much larger proportion of total revenue.
+On the other hand, B2B price optimization is characterised by relatively smaller transaction volumes – which each transaction representing a much larger proportion of total revenue.
 It is because of this that a different approach to the analytic processes that are needed is required.

 The history of price optimization: the road to optimized prices